Best Practices

 Which Tool is Better: Terraform or Pulumi?

 Both Terraform and Pulumi have their own advantages and disadvantages.
-Terraform is a more mature tool, and it has a wider range of resources.
-However, Pulumi is easier to use, and it’s constantly improving thanks to its growing community.
+Terraform is a more mature tool, and may have a wider range of resources.
+Many ask why Pulumi over Terraform?
+Pulumi is easier to use, now has a significant load of documentation, and is constantly improving thanks to its growing community.

 In the end, the best tool for you depends on your needs.
 If you need a more stable tool with a deeper resource and knowledge base, Terraform may be the better choice.
 However, if you need a tool that’s easier to use and constantly improving, Pulumi may be the better choice.